libplctag/libplctag/README.md

 libplctag
 =========

-This library for Linux and Windows (almost fixed) provides a means of accessing PLCs to read and write simple data.
+This library for Linux and Windows (still broken, but almost fixed) provides a means of accessing PLCs to read and write simple data.

 WARNING - DISCLAIMER